DILLIE KEANE – BIOGRAPHY

 Other acting parts include Maggie in Dancing at Lughnasa on tour; Bessie Burgess in The Plough and The Stars at the West Yorkshire Playhouse, Leeds; Juno in Juno and the Paycock at the Leicester Haymarket; Eva in Accommodating Eva at the King's Head Theatre, Islington; Monica in Present Laughter at Birmingham Repertory Theatre and Donna Lucia in the national tour of Charley's Aunt with Eric Sykes.
 She appeared in the premiere production of The Vagina Monologues in Dublin in 2002, and played an Ugly Sister opposite Adele Anderson in Cinderella at the Queen's Theatre, Barnstaple.
 Dillie toured in Tomfoolery and later Cowardy Custard, both times starring alongside Kit and The Widow; as The Duchess in Me and My Girl on tour; and in the pantomime Snow White and the Seven Dwarves at the Hall for Cornwall, Truro.
 Dillie toured in Grumpy Old Women both in the UK and Australia, played Lady Bracknell in The Importance of Being Earnest in Dublin, and toured in the one-woman play My Brilliant Divorce.

-She will be appearing as Madame Armfeld in A Little Night Music at the Watermill Theatre, Newbury (July-September 2017).
+She appeared as Madame Armfeld in A Little Night Music at the Watermill Theatre, Newbury (July-September 2017) and as herself in Grumpy Old Women To The Rescue in 2018, which was met with critical acclaim!

 On television she has appeared in Pie in the Sky; hosted a BBC pilot Truly, Madly, Weekly, as well as numerous guest appearances in programmes such as Me And My Girl as Phil's sidekick in the Phil Cool series, Did You See?, The Truth About Women and Grumpy Old Women for BBC2.
 Film credits include Deadly Advice and To Die For.